hugbed/strabus-ros/inter_eye_rail/README.md

 Using a different stop type name will result in the command being ignored.

 ## SPI Notes :
-The SPI device consisting of the stepper can be either `/dev/spidev0.0` or `/dev/spidev0.1`.
+The SPI stepper motor controller can be either `/dev/spidev0.0` or `/dev/spidev0.1`.
 This has to be modified accordingly in:

 ```
-stepper_controller/src/stepper_controller_node.py
+rail_controller/src/rail_controller_node.py
 ```